Updated on September 7, 2025

 When Others’ Expectations Become Your Identity

 Most of us learn early which behaviors get praise and which get side-eye.
-Over time, it’s easy to play a part in keeping the peace: the achiever, the caregiver, the fixer, the peacemaker.
+Over time, it’s easy to play a part to keep the peace: the achiever, the caregiver, the fixer, the peacemaker.
 These patterns often form during our teen years and carry forward into adulthood.

 Social media can amplify this disconnect by showing curated versions of others’ lives, making it harder to find your identity when everyone else seems to have theirs figured out.
 Your self-worth becomes tied to performing rather than being.
 A loved one’s feedback, success in trying new things, or spending time in environments where you feel truly yourself all contribute to breaking free from these patterns.